monteros/prezto/README.md

 ### Troubleshooting

+The below statement was provided by the original author.
+It is both cryptic and basically wrong depending upon the interpretation of the below statement which you may happen to be experiencing.
+I've left it to document how horrible it is to provide non-help.

-If you are not able to find certain commands after switching to *Prezto*, modify the `PATH` variable in *~/.zprofile* then open a new Zsh terminal window or tab.
+> If you are not able to find certain commands after switching to *Prezto*,
+> modify the `PATH` variable in *~/.zprofile* then open a new Zsh terminal
+> window or tab.

+I've fixed the installation instructions above to cover the common issues with installation.
+If you are having an issue with installing and you get an error similar to that quoted below please review the edited instructions above.
+> $ setopt EXTENDED_GLOB
+> bash: setopt: command not found

+Also note that the original author seemed to go out of his way to prevent any good discussion on this issue by directing users from one git comment to the next saying that the issue was covered in issue #365 in a comment in issue #231 (https://github.com/sorin-ionescu/prezto/issues/231) but in issue #365 (https://github.com/sorin-ionescu/prezto/issues/365) he states that issue #365 is a duplicate of issue #231...
+I don't know how that's helpful.

+Making someone waste their time debugging something is not useful.
+It is rather ironic that people install zsh and zprezto are probably looking to make their working environment more efficient and when they get to zprezto they find an arbitrary test of suitability that totally wastes their time.

 Updating
 --------